Back to Top

 As an alternative to recycling, you can also reuse protective packaging materials.
 For example, if you or a friend are planning a move, you may want to save your protective bubble and foam products.
 Not having to go out and buy new packaging materials for your stuff will help you save on moving expenses.

-If you have small children, you may want to save bubble wrap for fun crafts you can do during weekends or school breaks.
-Bubble wrap can also be carefully draped over plants to protect them from frosts.
+If you have small children, you may want to save bubble for fun crafts you can do during weekends or school breaks. bubble can also be carefully draped over plants to protect them from frosts.
 There are many creative ways to reuse protective packaging materials.

 If you are interested in ordering our recyclable protective packaging, please feel free to give Premier Protective Packaging a call at (616) 791-7400.
 We are a bubble sheet manufacturing company in Holland, MI, dedicated to helping customers make the most out of their protective packaging products.